sashinpivotal/dsa-java-review-doc/README.md

 ### Concepts that are exercised

-- Overriding methods and Polymorphism (slides #244-251)
+- Overriding methods and Polymorphism (slides #244-251 of Java Part1 presentation)

 ### Concrete steps to take